mk-fg/reliable-discord-client-irc-daemon/README.md

 Note that such operation won't reset any values missing in files to their defaults, only apply stuff explicitly set there on top of the current config.

+Command-line `--conf-ro` and corresponding `conf-readonly` ini-file option can be used to avoid saving anything between restarts, though I'd recommend using writable config on tmpfs (e.g. under `/run/rdircd/` or such) if it is due to read-only filesystem/image, which will at least keep changes until reboot.

+Related `token-temp` option in \[auth\] section can be used to only keep auth token out of writable configs, intended for usage with at-rest-encrypted config file, but using more transient, revokable and IP-bound `token` + `token-manual` might be a better idea anyway (see [section on MFA/captchas below]).

+[section on MFA/captchas below]:
+  #hdr-captcha-solving_is_required_to_login_for.ls9P

 <a name=hdr-systemd_integration></a>
 ### Systemd integration